Tony Elliott (American football coach)

-Antonio "Tony" Elliott (born November 26, 1979) is an American football coach who is currently the head coach at the University of Virginia.
+Antonio Elliott (born November 26, 1979) is an American football coach who is currently the head coach at the University of Virginia.
 He previously served as an assistant coach at Clemson University from 2011 to 2021, most recently as associate head coach, offensive coordinator, and tight ends coach, after serving most of those years as running backs coach and/or co-offensive coordinator.